sara-nl/clouddocs/VU-20171113/partB.markdown

 >**Food for brain:**
 >
-> Create new files or folders in your in `/data` directory.
+> 1. Create new files or folders in your `/data` directory.
 Logout and login again. *Are your changes still there?* Check with `ls /data/`.
-> Shut the VM down and start it again. *Do you see the files on the datablock?*
+> 2. Shut down the VM and start it again. *Do you see the files on the Ceph datablock?*
 > Hint: when you start the VM the datablock is not automatically mounted.
 You should issue the mount command once again.

-* From now on, you can transfer files from your laptop on the newly created disk.

->**Food for brain:**
->
-> Try to copy a file from your laptop to `/data`, e.g. with `scp myfile ubuntu@145.100.5Q.RST:/data`.
+> 3. Copy a file from your laptop to `/data`, e.g. with `scp filename ubuntu@145.100.5Q.RST:/data`.
 Log in to the VM and inspect the changes.

 ### BONUS _food for brain_

-This section is meant to propose extra questions we thought would be nice for you to investigate.
-We invite you to do/think about them even after the workshop has finished.

-**Bonus:** In Parts A & B of the workshop you have explored the UI and learnt how to import an _appliance_ from the Apps Market.
-However, many people come to the HPC Cloud because they can install and run their own operating system.
-In particular, Windows is very popular among our users.
+In [Parts A](partA) & [B](.) of the workshop you have explored the UI and learnt how to import an _appliance_ from the Apps Marketplace.
+You also played with different storage solutions to hold data.

+Many users come to the HPC Cloud because they can install and run their favorite operating system.
+For example, Windows is very popular for some of our users.

 * Can you think of (and sketch) the steps that you would need to follow to create a VM running your favourite operating system?
 * Can you find three articles in the HPC Cloud Documentation that show how to install different operating systems from scratch?

->**NOTE:**
->
->  Play around, make your checks and **shut down all the VMs when you are done**.
-Your running VMs are consuming quota whether they are doing something useful or are idle.
+* Can you sketch the steps required if you would like to have a datablock sharing data with multiple Virtual Machines?

 ### Next: Extras
 You have completed part B of the Tutorial [VU HPC course 2017-11-13](.).
 If you want more of the HPC Cloud proceed to the [Extras part](extras).

+> **IMPORTANT:**
+>
+> Your running VMs get exclusive access to their resources, whether they are doing something useful or not.
+Because the HPC Cloud is offered on a fair-share basis and other users may actually be needing resources that you may be holding, please **remember to terminate all your VMs** before you move to the next part of this workshop.